-- 2. To make decisions concerning the academic policies, academic requirements and the general education program and other issues that impact faculty and the learning environment. - 3.
-To consider issues and concerns affecting the faculty and the academic community and to make recommendations toward resolution of concerns to the Vice President of Academic Affairs and/or the President.
+- 1. To meet at least four times a semester. - 2.
+To make decisions concerning the academic policies, academic requirements and the general education program and other issues that impact faculty and the learning environment - 3.
+To consider issues and concerns affecting the faculty and the academic community and to make recommendations toward resolution of concerns to the Vice President for Academic Affairs and/or the President.